filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/README.md

 This tutorial uses the Filecoin mainnet.
 Everything you'll see over the next hour is happening on a production network with other users storing and retrieving data.
 But don't worry, this tutorial won't cost you anything!
 It's just important to know that you'll be dealing with real storage providers, real data, and real transactions.
 :::

+## Prerequisites

+If you are using macOS you must have [Homebrew](https://brew.sh) installed.
+If you are using Linux you must have [Snapd](https://snapcraft.io/docs/installing-snapd) installed.

 ## Take notes

 There are a few things to remember throughout this tutorial, such as Miner IDs and addresses.
 There is a table at the end of each section showing the information you should record: